Riya-Kuriakose/Scrapping_Images_Amazon/README.md

 Create a scraper using the link and the image url in the link.
 Create alias for the rule generated.
-Run similar scraper library on any similar link by looping through the links you need.
+Run the scraper model on any similar link by looping through the links you need.